Alex-CodeLab/django-base-template/README.md

 ## About ##

+This template installs a fully functional Django website in less then 3 minutes.

-This template is the result of many 'best practice' strategies for setting up a django project structure.
+There are different way of setting up a django environment, and this template is the result of many 'best practice' strategies for setting up a django project structure.
-It aims to be simple, yet complete.
+It aims to be simple, clear, yet complete.

 This version of the project template includes new options for Django 1.8 , has bootstrap3 installed and Allauth configured.